MarkBind/markbind/docs/devGuide/projectManagement.md

      * Use a **merge commit** if
        * the commits are well-organized, and the branch tackles only one task.
 This would typically be a PR tackling a substantial issue requiring multiple dependent and successive changes.
      * Use a **rebase-merge** if
-       * the commits are well-organized and each commit is an independent task.
+       * the commits are well-organized, and each commit is an independent task.
 This should be extremely rare as we typically advise that PRs should not have unrelated changes.
 An example can be found [here](https://github.com/MarkBind/markbind/pull/1238).

    * Format for the merge/squashed commit title: `PR_TITLE (#PR_NUMBER)`<br>
     `Add built-in support for light themes from bootswatch (#745)`